afkaf/Pixel-Displacement-Demo/README.md

 # Pixel-Displacement-Demo

 This project is an interactive demonstration of a 3D parallax effect using pixel displacement based on depth maps.
 It's built with [Three.js](https://threejs.org/) and [GSAP](https://greensock.com/gsap/), two powerful libraries for creating rich, interactive web experiences.
 This demo showcases the code I wrote for creating immersive website backgrounds using this effect.
+It has not been optimized for touch devices yet.

 ## Features